Features of the Student Testing Application

 To add a special character:

-- In the toolbar, the student selects the [Special Characters] omega [] icon.
+- In the toolbar, the student selects the [Special Characters] omega [

-In the window that pops up, the student selects the required character (refer to figure 16).
+In the window that pops up, the student first selects the category of special characters from the Category drop-down list—either All, Currency, Mathematical, or Text—and then selects the required character (refer to figure 18).

-Figure 17.
-Select Special Character window for the CSA
+Figure 19.
+Caracteres especiales window for the CSA

 Keyboard Navigation for Students